BCIT-SSD-2020-21/indigenous-plant-go-cms-client/planning/server/api/users/POST_users.md

 Role is default to Manager if no role is inputed

-Email and password are required
+Email, user_name, and password are required
-- Returns "Requires an email" or "Requires a password" otherwise
+- Returns "Requires an email" or "Requires a (user_name/password)" otherwise

 Email, user_name, password, role must be a string
 - Returns "Email field must take a string" or any of their respective field must take a string otherwise